i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-24.10/intro.md

 ---
 id: intro
 title: Getting started
+hide_table_of_contents: true
 ---

-Welcome to the comprehensive and game-changing i-Vertix IT Monitoring Solution manual your ultimate companion in unlocking the full potential of your IT infrastructure!
+Welcome to the comprehensive and game-changing i-Vertix IT Monitoring Solution manual - your ultimate companion in unlocking the full potential of your *IT Infrastructure Monitoring*!

-Our team of experts has meticulously crafted this guide to ensure you harness every ounce of i-Vertix's potential.
-From installation and configuration to advanced monitoring techniques, we leave no stone unturned in delivering comprehensive and easy-to-follow instructions.
+Our team of experts has crafted this guide to ensure you harness every ounce of i-Vertix's potential.

-We're excited to have you join us on this adventure of mastering the art of IT monitoring.
-So, fasten your seatbelts and get ready to embark on a remarkable journey of discovery and empowerment with i-Vertix IT Monitoring Solution.
-Let's elevate your IT infrastructure together!
+We try to provide you with a mix of practical and technical resources to help you not only use but also master the *i-Vertix Monitoring* solution.

+To quickly set up a fresh *i-Vertix Monitoring* environment, follow our [*Quick Start Guide*](./quick-start-guide/requirements) which covers the most important tasks.
+Otherwise you can read the full [i-Vertix Installation](./installation/before-you-start/platform.md) documentation.

 ## Before you start